-What is the NHS minor ailment service?
+What is the NHS Pharmacy First Scotland?

 This is an NHS service for people who would not have paid prescription charges under the old system.
 If your pharmacist thinks you require it then they can authorise medicine and the NHS will pay for it.